intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 ## Steps to Benchmark Pipeline

 ### Step 1: Build the benchmark Docker* images
 Benchmark scripts are containerized inside Docker.
 The following table lists the commands for various platforms.
-Choose and run the command corresponding to your platforms or hardware.
+Choose and run the command corresponding to your hardware configuration.

 | Platform                                   | Docker Build Command      | Check Success                                |
 | ------------------------------------------ | ------------------------- |----------------------------------------------|